Laser guidance

 Laser guidance directs a robotics system to a target position by means of a laser beam.
 The laser guidance of a robot is accomplished by projecting a laser light, image processing and communication to improve the accuracy of guidance.
 The key idea is to show goal positions to the robot by laser light projection instead of communicating them numerically.
 This intuitive interface simplifies directing the robot while the visual feedback improves the positioning accuracy and allows for implicit localization.
 The guidance system may serve also as a mediator for cooperative multiple robots.

 Examples of proof-of-concept experiments of directing a robot by a laser pointer are shown on video.

 Laser guidance spans areas of robotics, computer vision, user interface, video games, communication and smart home technologies.

 Commercial systems

-Samsung Electronics Co., Ltd. may have been using this technology in robotic vacuum cleaners since 2014.
+Samsung Electronics Co., Ltd. appears to have used this technology in its robotic vacuum cleaners since 2014 and registered the trademark "PointCleaning" (USPTO serial No. 86555014) in March 2015.

+Following the grant to Samsung of U.S. Patent No. 9,675,229 and its European counterpart, EP 2963515, both patents were challenged by Igor Paromtchik through an ex parte reexamination in the United States and opposition proceedings in Europe.
+The European patent was revoked in March 2024.
+The U.S. patent ceased to be in force in June 2025 due to non-payment of maintenance fees, approximately ten years before the end of its full statutory term.

 Google Inc. applied for a patent with USPTO on using visual light or laser beam between devices to represent connections and interactions between them (Appl.
 No. 13/659,493, Pub.
 No. 2014/0363168).

 However, no patent was granted to Google on this application.